 I’m a multilingual translator and writer.
 I write literary fiction, speculative fiction and crime fiction.
 My work has been published or is forthcoming in Fine Linen Magazine, Daily Science Fiction and others.
 You can find some of it here.

-I love a lot of things but my greatest passions are books, writing, cats, movies, music, and art as well as spirituality and psychology.
+I love a lot of things but my greatest passions are books, writing, cats and other animals, movies, music, and art as well as spirituality and psychology.

 I’m also a certified Bach Flower Practitioner (BFRP).

 I live in Europe and come from a multi-cultural family.
 I consider Paris to be my hometown but I don’t live there anymore.
 Mostly I live in Switzerland and the UK.
 I speak several languages but I’m always learning more.

 I have M.A.s in cultural anthropology and French literature and linguistics.